-In 2002, Jerry Sheveland arrived at the Arlington Heights office to head up Global Church Enrichment, and just two years later he was asked by the conference to take on the role of president of the Baptist General Conference to replace Robert Ricker.
+In 2000, Jerry Sheveland arrived at the Arlington Heights office to head up Global Church Enrichment, and just two years later, in 2002, he was asked by the conference to take on the role of president of the Baptist General Conference to replace Robert Ricker.

 Gerald Sheveland was born in Minneapolis, Minn., on July 27, 1950.
 His father was an evangelist, and the family lived in a variety of communities as Jerry was growing up.
 Jerry made a profession of faith early in his life and was baptized at First Baptist Church, Austin, Minn.

 Sheveland attended Grand Rapids Baptist College in Grand Rapids, Mich., for his undergraduate degree, where he met Dawn Jameson; they were married in December of 1970 while both were still in college.
 After graduating in 1972, the Shevelands moved to Fort Worth, Texas, so that Jerry could pursue seminary training at Southwestern Baptist Theological Seminary.
 Dawn also attended Southwestern, graduating in 1974 with a master’s degree in Christian Education.

 The Shevelands became involved with the Baptist General Conference when Jerry was youth pastor at Dalton Baptist Church in Muskegon, Mich., during his college years.
 He was ordained in 1975 by the Mission Hills Church, Littleton, Colo; and then was called to First Baptist Church of Estes Park, Colo., where he served from 1976 to 1980.
 He studied for a doctor of ministry degree at Denver Seminary during these years and earned that degree in 1980.